PJutch/JCyberEvolution/README.md

 - [Dear ImGui syntactic sugar](https://github.com/mnesarco/imgui_sugar)

 ## Build
-You can build it with CMake.
+You can build this project with CMake.
-Currently CMakeLists.txt supports only release build and you need to copy the contents of extlibs/SFML/bin to the folder with executable.
+After build, copy the contents of extlibs/SFML/bin to the folder with executable.
-It will be improved in the future.